 - No Eating or Smoking: Eating or smoking while in the presence of mountain gorillas is prohibited.

-- No Flash Photography: Flash photography is also prohibited with the gorillas, and it frightens them unnecessarily.
+- No Flash Photography: Flash photography is also prohibited with gorillas and frightens them unnecessarily.

-- Time with the Gorillas: You will be allowed a total of 60 minutes with the mountain gorillas to watch them foraging, playing, and going about their usual business of the day, after which you will be required to leave the family.
+- Time with the Gorillas: You will be allowed 60 minutes with the mountain gorillas to watch them foraging, playing, and going about their usual business of the day, after which you will e required to leave the family.